Robotic Surgery for Heart Conditions

 Robotic Coronary Artery Bypass Surgery

 Our surgeons have made great strides in improving minimally invasive approaches to coronary artery bypass surgery, including robotic-assisted procedures.
 Our robotic cardiac surgeons partner with our interventional cardiologists to perform a hybrid procedure that combines noninvasive angioplasty, used to open blocked arteries, with a minimally invasive, robotic-assisted coronary bypass procedure.

 This approach restores blood flow to a patient’s heart through previously clogged arteries without having to cut through the chest bone or place the patient on a heart–lung machine.

-Dr. Loulmet performed, along with Dr. Alain Carpentier, the first robotic mitral valve repair procedure in 1998.
+Dr. Loulmet performed, along with Professor Alain Carpentier, the first robotic mitral valve repair procedure in 1998.
 He also performed the first totally endoscopic robotic coronary artery bypass graft surgery.
 He is a pioneer in the development of robotic cardiac procedures.

 Dr. Grossi is a leader in the development of minimally invasive mitral valve repair and one of the earliest investigators of robotic-assisted mitral valve repair techniques.

 To make an appointment or learn more about our services, please call 212-263-2329.